 - Book flight

 - Create packing list

 - Research airport parking (because I don’t travel often, I have never used the long-term parking at the airport, and I don’t know how to do it)

 - Research luggage limits and parameters (really, I should get out of the house more often.
-I know nothing about how to travel any way but car)
+I know nothing about how to travel any way but by car)

-- Pull cash for trip
+- Pull cash for the trip.

 - Go to airport

-- Fly off into the wild blue Minnesota
+- Fly off into the wild, blue Minnesota

 - Begin an awesome week of vacation with my friend